+Material presented in this course comes from the Identify & Access Management, Security Assessment & Testing, and Security in the Software Development Lifecycle domains of the CISSP Common Body of Knowledge (CBK).
 Students will learn to identify and apply access control concepts and methodologies, implementing these controls within centralized and decentralized environments across the enterprise's computer systems.
 Identifying, detecting and correcting measures are emphasized in order to manage risks, vulnerabilities, and exposures within a system.
-Students will also learn to describe the security and controls of the systems development process, system life cycle, application controls, change controls, program interfaces, as well as techniques used to ensure data and application integrity, security, and availability.
-Enterprise security architecture and design principles will also be covered.
-Finally, students will learn to identify security models and how secure systems are evaluated, certified, and accredited.
+Students will also learn security assessment and testing strategies, as well as methods and techniques to ensure security in the software development life cycle and the software development environment.